m0squdev/gnomeport/README.md

 ## Notes

-- The user-theme extension (`user-theme@gnome-shell-extensions.gcampax.github.com`) is required for exporting and importing shell themes.
 - When importing, use the `-f` flag to force overwrite existing theme directories and dconf configurations.
 Without this flag, the script will skip copying if a directory already exists or a dconf path is not empty.
 - The export script will attempt to find themes in both user and system directories.
 - The import script will place themes in the appropriate user directories.
+It will not automatically apply the themes and the extensions.

 ## Disclaimer